The executive staff at Arkansas Children's are dedicated to making children better today and healthier tomorrow.

 He previously worked at the University of Colorado and Children’s Colorado Hospital as professor of pediatrics in the section of Critical Care Medicine.
 Dr. Mourani has served as the Medical Director of the Children’s Hospital Clinical Research Organization (CCRO) and most recently the Medical Director of the Children’s Hospital Colorado Research Institute.

-Enid Olvey, CFRE, serves as senior vice president and chief operating officer for Arkansas Children’s Foundation, where she leads fundraising strategy and operations.
+Enid Olvey, CFRE, serves as senior vice president of philanthropy for Arkansas Children's and president of Arkansas Children's Foundation, where she leads fundraising strategy, leadership, direction and operations.

 A member of the Arkansas Children’s team since 2003, Olvey has held many roles in the Foundation, gaining experience in advancement services, campaign planning and strategy, case development, corporate giving, direct marketing, donor relations, major and principal gifts and prospect research.